northeastern-rc/rc-public-documentation/docs/source/_developers/primer.md

 Check out this [Markdown cheatsheet].
 :::

 Commonly used elements follow the [MyST-Typography].

 Directives allow us to insert and format various elements (e.g., images, callouts, etc.).
 We use `colon_fence` (i.e., [Colon Fence Directives]) to replace the typical hyphens.

 :::::{important}
 We use the `colon_fence` extension rendered by MyST parses three colons (i.e., *:*) to open and close blocks. ([about colon_fence]).

+Optional args specified for a directive are listed in [MyST Spec].

 ::::{note}
 [MyST-Parser Documentation] includes several constructs we can use to enhance our pages. **Use elements with purpose, whether to call attention, reference related content, or warn.